hrkfdn/ncspot/README.md

 provide a simple and resource friendly alternative to the official client as well as to support platforms that currently don't have a Spotify client, such as the \*BSDs.

-Since ncspot offers features that are incompatible with free Spotify accounts, it will only work with a premium account.
+ncspot only works with a Spotify premium account as it offers features that are not available for free accounts.

 ## Features
 - Support for tracks, albums, playlists, genres, searching...